-NP: Any advice for those other startups?
+NAN: Any advice for those other startups?

-JP: I’m sure every startup says this, but whatever you think the costs are to open your business they are probably about a quarter of what they’re actually going to be.
+JULIA: I’m sure every startup says this, but whatever you think the costs are to open your business they are probably about a quarter of what they’re actually going to be.
 Being mentally prepared for that is very important.